GENETIC FINGERPRINTING OF MALA (LAGORCHESTES HIRSUTUS) FROM FAECAL DNA TO ESTIMATE POPULATION DENSITY (2019 $10K)

 LORNA GLEN WEDGE-TAILED EAGLE RESEARCH (2015 $23K)

-One man’s quest to fulfil a boyhood dream… and a world first Wedge-tailed Eagle satellite tracking study.
-Funding of this project will enable Simon Cherriman (iNSiGHT Ornithology) to continue his research on Wedge-tailed Eagle ecology at Matuwa/Lorna Glen using sophisticated satellite tracking technology.
-Commencing in 2011, the project’s aim is to collect diet and breeding productivity data for the species, which provides new and unique information regarding the birds’ behavior, habitat use and dispersal.
+- One man’s quest to fulfil a boyhood dream… and a world first Wedge-tailed Eagle satellite tracking study.
+Funding of this project enabled Simon Cherriman (iNSiGHT Ornithology) to continue his research on Wedge-tailed Eagle ecology at Matuwa/Lorna Glen using sophisticated satellite tracking technology.
+Commencing in 2011, the project’s aim was to collect diet and breeding productivity data for the species, which provides new and unique information regarding the birds’ behavior, habitat use and dispersal.
 It is important scientific work, providing a unique opportunity to further our detailed understanding of this iconic, apex predator.

 KAMBALDA STREET NAMES (HERBARIUM) PLANT IDENTIFICATION (2015 $500)